Sreehari05055/Demo-frontend/README.md

 npm run dev
 ```

-The frontend will start on `http://localhost:5173` (or the next available port).

 ## Usage

 1. Upload documents using the left sidebar (PDF, DOC, DOCX, HTML, TXT, MD, images)